tylermumford/tylermumford.com/Readme.md

 ## Notes to myself

 - The `public` dir should be tracked on the `deploy` branch, but not on `main`.
+- The `deploy` branch will be force-pushed each time it is updated.
 - Some posts are tagged, but I have stopped caring about tags.
 - I think of project pages as simply evergreen pages, dated with the project's approximate creation date.